 Student Responsibility and Appeals

 Students are held responsible for their S.A.P. eligibility criteria and their status at the end of each semester.
 If questions arise, contact the Office of Student Financial Services.

 NOTE: The hours attempted shown on your grade record do not include withdrawals.
 To properly monitor your S.A.P. progress, manually count all credit hours earned and divide by the hours attempted on your academic record.

 Students not meeting the satisfactory progress criteria may seek to appeal if extenuating circumstances affect academic performance.
 Examples of extenuating circumstances are: prolonged illness under a doctor’s care or an illness or accident requiring hospitalization requiring a prolonged absence from class and death of an immediate family member or prolonged illness of a dependent.
 These circumstances are normally based on some unusual situation or condition, which prevented the student from completing the required hours.
 No appeal will be accepted without documentation.

 The appeal may not be based upon the need for assistance or the lack of knowledge that the assistance was in jeopardy.
 If the appeal is denied, the student will be notified in writing and may resubmit an appeal only if they have additional supporting documentation for the initial appeal.

-Students will be notified of appeal results by the Appeal Committee from the SWOSU Dean of Students Office within 3 to 5 business days of application.
+Students will be notified of appeal results by the Appeal Committee from the SWOSU Dean of Students Office within 10 business days of application.